vishal-verma-96/Pre-Owned-Car-Price-prediction-using-Streamlit-App/README.md

 - Comprehensive EDA notebook for detailed data exploration.
 - Well-structured code for data preprocessing, modeling, and evaluation.
 - Clear documentation and comments within the code.
-- Streamlit app for interactive price prediction.# Data-Science-Capstone-Project
+- Streamlit app for interactive price prediction.